Varonis Systems Inc (VRNS) Shares Up Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for VRNS stocks, with JP Morgan repeating the rating for VRNS by listing it as a “Neutral.”
 The predicted price for VRNS in the upcoming period, according to JP Morgan is $35 based on the research report published on October 27, 2023 of the current year 2023.

-After a stumble in the market that brought VRNS to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.29% of gains for the given period.
+After a stumble in the market that brought VRNS to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with 0.00% of loss for the given period.

 Insider Trading